Anton338/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value ✋ used
+  - value: ✋ used
-  - identifier ✋ used
+  - identifier: ✋ used
-  - variable ✋ used
+  - variable: ✋ used
-  - constant ✋ used
+  - constant: ✋ used
-  - scalar 👂 heard
+  - scalar: 👂 heard
-  - literal ✋ used
+  - literal: ✋ used
-  - expression ✋ used
+  - expression: ✋ used
-  - heap 👂 heard
+  - heap: 👂 heard
-  - function ✋ used
+  - function: ✋ used
-  - procedure 👂 heard
+  - procedure: 👂 heard
-  - method ✋ used
+  - method: ✋ used
-  - class ✋ used
+  - class: ✋ used
-  - prototype 👂 heard
+  - prototype: 👂 heard
-  - event 👂 heard
+  - event: 👂 heard
-  - type ✋ used
+  - type: ✋ used
-  - primitive types ✋ used
+  - primitive types: ✋ used
-  - reference types ✋ used
+  - reference types: ✋ used
-  - flag ✋ used
+  - flag: ✋ used
-  - lexical scope 👂 heard
+  - lexical scope: 👂 heard
-  - code block ✋ used
+  - code block: ✋ used
-  - conditions ✋ used
+  - conditions: ✋ used
-  - loops ✋ used
+  - loops: ✋ used
-  - assignment ✋ used
+  - assignment: ✋ used
-  - regular expression ✋ used
+  - regular expression: ✋ used
-  - interface ✋ used
+  - interface: ✋ used
-  - contract 👂 heard
+  - contract: 👂 heard
-  - module ✋ used
+  - module: ✋ used
-  - call stack 🎓 known
+  - call stack: 🎓 known
 - Functions
-  - signature 👂 heard
+  - signature: 👂 heard
-  - argument ✋ used
+  - argument: ✋ used
-  - parameter ✋ used
+  - parameter: ✋ used
   - pure function
   - lambda expression
   - side effects